 Some targeted drugs, for example, monoclonal antibodies, work in more than one way to control cancer cells and may also be considered immunotherapy because they boost the immune system.

 Epidermal growth factor receptor (EGFR) is a protein that helps cancer cells grow.
 Drugs that target EGFR can be used to treat some oral cavity or oropharyngeal cancers.

-Cetuximab (Erbitux®) is a monoclonal antibody (a man-made version of an immune system protein) that targets epidermal growth factor receptor (EGFR), a protein on the surface of certain cells that helps them grow and divide.
-Oral cavity and oropharyngeal cancer cells often have more than normal amounts of EGFR.
-By blocking EGFR, cetuximab can slow or stop cell growth.
+Cetuximab (Erbitux) is a monoclonal antibody, which is a man-made version of an immune system protein.
+It targets the epidermal growth factor receptor (EGFR) protein on the surface of certain cells that helps cells grow and divide.
+Oral cavity and oropharyngeal cancer cells often have higher than normal amounts of EGFR.
+By blocking EGFR, cetuximab can help slow or stop cancer cell growth.